foresto/plymouth-dandelion/README.md

 [![Dandelion screenshot](screenshot.png)](http://brej.org/blog/wp-content/uploads/2009/12/dandelion.ogg)

-Note: The pictured logo is just a placeholder.
-In practice, the logo from your linux distribution's plymouth package will be displayed instead.
+The pictured logo is just a placeholder.
+In practice, the logo from your linux distribution will be displayed instead.

 # Installation